yiisoft/yii2/docs/guide/structure-modules.md

 Modules are self-contained software units that consist of [models](structure-models.md), [views](structure-views.md), [controllers](structure-controllers.md), and other supporting components.
 End users can access the controllers of a module when it is installed in [application](structure-applications.md).
-Modules differ from [applications](structure-applications.md) in that the former cannot be deployed alone and must reside within the latter.
+For these reasons, modules are often viewed as mini-applications.
+Modules differ from [applications](structure-applications.md) in that modules cannot be deployed alone and must reside within applications.

 ## Creating Modules <a name="creating-modules"></a>